martinkersner/martinkersner.github.io/content/posts/2026-05-11-secure-readonly-db-access-for-ai-agents.md

 slug: "secure-readonly-db-access-for-ai-agents"
 disqus_identifier: 2026-05-11
 author: martin
-summary: "AI agents are useful, but giving them unrestricted database access has real consequences.
-Cursor running Claude Opus 4.6 <a href='https://x.com/lifeof_jer/status/2048103471019434248' target='_blank'>recently wiped a production database in 9 seconds</a>.
-A bit of setup at the DB side prevents that.
-Below is a minimal recipe for PostgreSQL: a <code>SELECT</code>-only role with statement timeout and audit logging, <code>.pgpass</code> + <code>.pg_service.conf</code> so the password stays out of argv, and a Claude Code allowlist that pins the connection target.
-The same pattern maps to MySQL, MongoDB, BigQuery, and most other databases."
+summary: "Cursor running Claude Opus 4.6 <a href='https://x.com/lifeof_jer/status/2048103471019434248' target='_blank'>wiped a production database</a> in 9 seconds.
+Here's how to give an agent Postgres access without that risk.
+Three steps: a read-only role, credentials in a service file, and an allowlist that pins the connection target.<br><br>The risk I care about, for trading and market data (public numbers, no user records), is destructive writes and runaway queries.
+Read-only access does not block leakage.
+If your schema holds PII or secrets, remember that anything the agent reads can end up in conversation logs."
 comments: true
 ---

-Agentic engineering tools are useful, but unrestricted access has real consequences.
-Cursor running Claude Opus 4.6 <a href="https://x.com/lifeof_jer/status/2048103471019434248" target="_blank">recently wiped a production database in 9 seconds</a>.
-A bit of setup prevents that.
+Cursor running Claude Opus 4.6 <a href="https://x.com/lifeof_jer/status/2048103471019434248" target="_blank">wiped a production database</a> in 9 seconds.
+Here's how to give an agent Postgres access without that risk.
+Three steps: a read-only role, credentials in a service file, and an allowlist that pins the connection target.

-My use case is querying trading and market data (public numbers, no user records), so the blast radius I care about is destructive writes and runaway queries, not what ends up in the agent's transcript.
-If your schema holds PII or secrets, note that read-only ≠ private: whatever the agent reads can land in conversation logs.
-In that case, `GRANT SELECT` per-table rather than `ON ALL TABLES`.
+The risk I care about, for trading and market data (public numbers, no user records), is destructive writes and runaway queries.
+Read-only access does not block leakage.
+If your schema holds PII or secrets, remember that anything the agent reads can end up in conversation logs.

-Recipe below is for PostgreSQL.
-The same pattern (dedicated role, `SELECT`-only, statement timeout, narrow client allowlist) maps to MySQL, MongoDB, BigQuery, and most other databases.

 ## 1. Create a read-only role